gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 with
-* , a function defined on an index range ;
+* , a function defined on an domain ;
-* , an advection field defined on subindex range ;
+* , an advection field defined on subdomain ;
 * , an advection dimension.

-The characteristic equation is solved on the advection index range .
+The characteristic equation is solved on the advection domain .
 Then the feet on  are computed from the characteristic feet on  and the function  is interpolated at the feet in .

 The characteristic equation is solved using a time integration method ([**ITimeStepper**](classITimeStepper.md)).